-As part of our policy to focus on customer care, we put their privacy first and enjoying the enforcement of the European Regulation 2016/679 on personal data protection at the end of May last year, we have strengthen our internal processes around the subject to ensure that not only we have not gotten any claim or complain so far, but that no question rises in the future about our commitment in this topic.
+As part of our policy to focus on customer care, we put their privacy first.
+Enjoying the enforcement of the European Regulation 2016/679 on personal data protection at the end of May 2018, we have strengthen our internal processes around the subject to ensure that not only we have not gotten any claim or complain so far, but that no question rises in the future about our commitment in this topic.